The hall and staircase of a typical 1940s house

 (Underneath the stairs was a glory-hole cupboard, hidden from view by a partition and door which matched the yellowish varnish of the stairs and banisters.)

 - 'Slip mats' were also typical.
-These were small mats placed in the hall just outside every inside door.
+These were small mats placed in the hall just outside every internal door.
 Ours were bottle green.
 I suspect that their purpose was to eliminate draughts from under the doors, as it was not usual to heat all the rooms.
 The mats were well-named, as they did tend to slip around, particularly on my mother's highly polished lino floor.
 People frequently almost lost their balance on them.

 Slip mat, commonly placed outside internal doors, probably to keep out draughts.
 Photographed in Tilford Rural Life Centre.

 Additionally there was a door mat inside the front door for wiping our feet when we came in.
 Incidentally it was never deemed necessary to remove outdoor shoes when indoors.
+Probably that was due to there being no fitted carpets.
+Lino could be washed and polished as frequently as the housewife felt necessary.

 Hand-me-downs and 'heirlooms'